 - Metabolic & Bariatric Surgery

-The meeting will run from Friday, January 15, through Sunday, January 17, 2016, over the MLK holiday weekend.
-Click here for meeting registration and hotel information.
-Early bird discounted conference registration deadline is December 15.
-The block of hotel rooms always sells out, so we strongly encourage you to make your reservations early.
-The discounted room rate for the Chapter Meeting is also December 15 or when the block of rooms has been sold out, whichever comes first.
+Save the dates Friday, January 20, through Sunday, January 22, 2017.
+Click here for online meeting registration and hotel information.
+The early bird discounted conference registration and room rate deadline is December 15th.
+However, the Four Seasons room block always sells out, so we strongly encourage you to make your reservations early.